 Coaching as a profession is very diversified.
 When evaluating prospective coaches, consider the number of years they’ve been coaching, industries they’ve served or operated in, type of clients and teams they’ve coached, cultures they’re comfortable navigating including union vs. non-union environments, and the results have they achieved coaching around similar situations.
-Given that just about anyone can call themselves a “coach,” consider checking to see if they are certified through the International Coach Federation (or similar organization).
+Given that just about anyone can call themselves a “coach,” consider checking to see if they are certified through the International Coach Federation (or a similar organization).
 The ICF is the gold standard in the coaching profession.
-While there are many excellent coaches who aren’t officially certified, it’s worth inquiring for an added layer of assurance.
+While many excellent coaches aren’t officially certified, it’s worth inquiring for an added layer of assurance.

-I estimate that I’ve spent over $25,000 the past four years on having my own personal coach, attending and presenting at conferences and industry-related meetings, participating in mastermind groups, and obtaining additional training in advanced coaching practices and tools so that I can up-level my coaching.
+I estimate that I’ve spent over $25,000 over the past four years on having my coach, attending and presenting at conferences and industry-related meetings, participating in mastermind groups, and obtaining additional training in advanced coaching practices and tools so that I can up-level my coaching.
 Just as you have various employees and other assets that can become outdated, coaches can become stale in their approach.
 One of the questions you can ask a prospective coach you are considering is whether they have a coach for themselves!
 To what extent are they continuous learners?
 The ones that “walk the development talk” can give you an extra layer of confidence.

 5. Determine whether their approach aligns with yours.

-We interviewed a coach once who created and used an elaborate coaching model that, while quite clever, would have gone over the heads of most of our line managers who needed something more straightforward, easily grasped and applied to their everyday challenges.
+We interviewed a coach once who created and used an elaborate coaching model that, while quite clever, would have gone over the heads of most of our line managers who needed something more straightforward, easily grasped, and applied to their everyday challenges.
 I encourage you to ask prospective coaches to describe their coaching philosophy, ethical standards, and process from contracting to completing the coaching engagement.
-You can ask about the frequency and duration of coaching sessions, assessments, progress checks, as well as how they can partner with you to support your overall goals and others who will receive coaching.
+You can ask about the frequency and duration of coaching sessions, assessments, and progress checks, as well as how they can partner with you to support your overall goals and others who will receive coaching.

-Are you and/or others in the organization ready, willing and able to make the commitment that coaching entails?
-Are there any company politics, operational pressures or timelines that need to be considered?
+Are you and/or others in the organization ready, willing, and able to make the commitment that coaching entails?
+Are there any company politics, operational pressures, or timelines that need to be considered?
 I once had an HR Director mention they wanted to hire a coach for the CEO of the organization who was experiencing some personal problems that were affecting his performance at work.
 Unfortunately, it wasn’t revealed until later in the process that the CEO still needed to be informed and convinced to commit to a coaching process.
 It ended up being a waste of time for both parties.
-By being up front with prospective coaches, they can help you realistically determine if coaching is a viable solution and brainstorm some alternate strategies.
+By being upfront with prospective coaches, they can help you realistically determine if coaching is a viable solution and brainstorm some alternate strategies.

 7. Prepare a realistic budget.

-An investment in a standard six-month executive coaching engagement for an executive or high potential leader varies widely, but typically ranges between $12,000-25,000.
+An investment in a standard six-month executive coaching engagement for an executive or high potential leader varies widely but typically ranges between $12,000-25,000.
 Sometimes it can be much more than that.
 For individual contributors, coaching is often available at lower rates based on volume.
-However, there are numerous nuances that make coaches more or less valuable and worth the investment.
+However, numerous nuances make coaches more or less valuable and worth the investment.
 By doing some initial homework about the coaching marketplace, you will become more empowered and effective in negotiating rates and conditions with prospective coaches that will fit your budget.
 You’ll also have greater justification should you need to secure additional funds to invest at the level that will get you the results you desire.

 While referrals are great and should be weighted favorably, what works for one leader may not be the best fit for another leader.
 Ideally, plan to interview a few coaches.
 Develop a list of selection criteria and key questions to ask of each coach you’re considering and/or provide some sample questions to leaders in your organization who will be working with a coach.
 This will help ensure your selection process is robust and that any concerns are adequately addressed.